-As part of Tikkun Olam Emanuel has several projects aimed at lowering the School’s environmental footprint.
+As part of Tikkun Olam, Emanuel has several projects aimed at lowering the School’s environmental footprint and educating our future leaders about how to responsibly interact with our environment.

 We have two vegetable gardens that are used to support teaching and learning and are tended by students and some volunteer parents.

-Recycling bins are in place throughout the campus.
+- Recycling bins are in place throughout the campus.
 Recycling stations in our classrooms has been a focus.
 This has been followed up with intensive and ongoing information regarding the separation of items for recycling.
-There is still more to do with better separation and more composting collection in the playground

 Solar Photovoltaic Systems